OpenLightingProject/ja-rule/README.md

 ## Documentation

-The [OLE User Manual](http://docs.openlighting.org/ole/manual/latest/) describes how to use a Ja Rule device.
+The [OLE User Manual](http://docs.openlighting.org/ole/manual/latest/) describes how to use an OLE device.

 The [OLE Developer
 Documentation](https://docs.openlighting.org/ole/doc/latest/), is targeted